Mangka Mayanglambam

-Mangka Mayanglambam (ꯃꯪꯀꯥ ꯃꯌꯥꯡꯂꯝꯕꯝ) is an Indian Manipuri musical artist, folk singer, dancer, and pena (musical instrument) player.
+Mangka Mayanglambam (ꯃꯪꯀꯥ ꯃꯌꯥꯡꯂꯝꯕꯝ) is an Indian Manipuri musical artist, folk singer, dancer, and pena player.
 She primarily works in the preservation, protection and promotion of traditional Meitei cultural folk and classical music as well as performing arts of Kangleipak (Manipur) in the national and international platforms.

-Mangka is recognized as one of the few female pena (musical instrument) players.
+Mangka is recognized as one of the few female pena players.

 Early life and education

 Mangka was born in Imphal, Manipur, into a family of musicians.
 Her father, Mayanglambam Mangangsana Meitei, is a composer, musician, and founder of the Laihui Ensemble, and a recipient of the Bismillah Khan Yuva Puraskar.
 Her mother and brother are also involved in the arts.

 From a young age, Mangka was surrounded by traditional music and dance.
 Artists often came to her home to practice Manipuri folk music, and this environment inspired her to sing and dance.
 She began her formal training under Guru Langathel Thoinu Devi, one of the last surviving performers of Moirang Sai, a traditional storytelling art form.
 She also trained with Padma Shri Guru Khangembam Mangi Singh and Guru Khumanthem Sundari.

-Mangka holds a Master’s degree in Sociology from IGNOU and is a Visharad in Manipuri dance from Shree Shree Govindaji Nartanalaya.
+Mangka holds a master's degree in Sociology from IGNOU and is a Visharad in Manipuri dance from Shree Shree Govindaji Nartanalaya.